zeeboe/data_mining/README.md

-(ﾉ◕ヮ◕)ﾉ*:･ﾟ✧ *:･ﾟ✧*:･ﾟ✧ *:･ﾟ✧ MINING LARGE DATA SETS  ✧ﾟ･:* ✧ﾟ･:* ✧ﾟ･:*ヽ(◕ヮ◕ヽ)
+(ﾉ◕ヮ◕)ﾉ*:･ﾟ✧ *:･ﾟ✧*:･ﾟ✧ *:･ﾟ✧ MINING LARGE DATA SETS  ✧*

  For anyone who is completely new: Welcome!
-Coding is hard, but maybe this will help.
- This script will search for sequentially similar entries to a query in a large data base The input is a list of FASTA sequences from known organisms and the output is a csv of sequentially similar hits that can be read as a data frame in python
+Coding is hard, but maybe this will help. /n This script will search for sequentially similar entries to a query in a large data base /n The input is a list of FASTA sequences from known organisms and the output is a csv of sequentially similar hits that can be read as a data frame in python

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>